hannotify/hanno.codes/_posts/2024-09-17-java-23-has-arrived.md

 #### Automatic Import of the `java.base` Module

-To make writing small programs easier, all public top-level classes and interfaces from the `java.base` module are now automatically available in every implicit class, as if they were imported.
+To make writing small programs even easier, all public top-level classes and interfaces from the `java.base` module are now automatically available in every implicit class, as if they were imported.
-This means popular APIs from packages like `java.io`, `java.math`, and `java.util` can be used right away, eliminating the need for explicit import statements that might confuse beginners.
+This means that popular APIs from packages like `java.io`, `java.math`, and `java.util` can be used right away, eliminating the need for explicit import statements that might confuse beginners.

 > This implicit behaviour can also be made explicit to make it work in any other class, by using a [module import declaration](#jep-476-module-import-declarations-preview) like `import module java.base`, which can be helpful when converting an implicit class to a top-level class.